dev-world-rohit/infotrixs/README.md

 # infotrixs
 ## Weather Master
-Weather master is a simple command line interface based program that fetches the weather of a particular city using a API and also manages a city list that simplify the users work in order to search weather for the favorite cities.
+Weather master is a simple command line interface based program that fetches the weather of a particular city using a API and also manages a city list that simplify the user work in order to search weather for the favorite cities.

-### Featrures
+### Features
 1. Command Line Interface / Option Based Simple Control
 2. Colorful User Interface
 3. Favorite City List Maintenance